 - Be willing to perform the ceremony in California for the specific couple and date listed on the oath

 The Office of the County Clerk has the right to refuse deputization if the person is unable to complete the paperwork correctly and/or fails to meet the above requirements.

 If the requirements above cannot be met, please check other California Counties' websites for their program policies and requirements.

-3. Complete and submit the offsite ceremony request form
+3. Complete and submit the one-day deputy marriage commissioner form

-Complete the offsite ceremony request form and bring it to the County Clerk's office during deputization hours.
+Complete the one-day deputy marriage commissioner form and bring it to the County Clerk's office during deputization hours.